- What is FactGrid?

 - Risk provisional chronologies as working hypotheses along with your personal assumptions.

-- Use the FactGrid in order to make unconventional statements that are presently interesting only in your research project – the software gives you this freedom.
+- Use FactGrid in order to make unconventional statements that are presently interesting only in your research project – the software gives you this freedom.

 - Create specific database objects that state your research in all the data sets which you have substantially modified and become able to submit your research with the particular item as the envelope to your funding institution.